microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profile-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [profile](../resources/profile.md) object for a given user.
+Retrieve the properties of a [profile](../resources/profile.md) object for a given user.

+The **profile** resource also exposes [relationships](#relationships) to various rich properties that are descriptive of the user, for example, anniversaries and education activities.
+To get such navigation properties, use the corresponding GET method on that property.
+See the [methods](../resources/profile.md) exposed by **profile**.

 ## Permissions